maccallumlab/meld/docs/tutorial/use_histogram/histogram.rst

 As illustrated in the above figure, for each histogram, we first evalute where the sum of density over a certain range (5 Å here) is larger than threshold (0.8 here), which indicates where is the most possible distance range between two residues.

-An example analysis script is provided in `analyze_distograms <https://github.com/ccccclw/meld/blob/del_simtk/docs/tutorial/use_histogram/analyze_distograms.py>`_.
+An example analysis script is provided in `analyze_histograms <https://github.com/ccccclw/meld/blob/del_simtk/docs/tutorial/use_histogram/analyze_histograms.py>`_.

 After this step, we should obtain pairwise distance information like the following: